Abortions are legal throughout much of the world, but laws vary.

 The further along you are in your pregnancy, the more the procedure will cost.
 Some insurance companies will cover part or all of the cost.

-Dilation and evacuation (D&E) is an abortion procedure that’s used in the second trimester, usually after the 14th week of pregnancy.
+Dilation and evacuation (D&E) is an abortion procedure that’s used in the second trimester, after the 14th week of pregnancy.

 It’s usually recommended for someone who’s delayed getting an abortion, or for someone who chooses to end a pregnancy because the fetus has a severe abnormality or medical problem.